 - The property owner or manager knew about the unsafe condition, or they should have known if they appropriately inspected and took care of the premises.
 For instance, a mall owner should know that there is a faulty escalator that endangers the safety of visitors on their premises.

 - Negligence comes in when a property owner is aware of a hazard and blatantly disregards the safety of others on the premises.
 For instance, a restaurant manager who notices a spill and ignores it may be held liable for your injuries.
 Such an individual did nothing to prevent people from being hurt.

 - Lastly, if another person’s negligence led to your injuries, you can hold them accountable for their actions.
-As a plaintiff, you can file a claim with the help of a Douglasville premises liability lawyer to recover damages.
+As a plaintiff, you can file a claim with the help of a premises liability attorney to recover damages.

 What If My Child Is Injured?

 Children are typically drawn to dangerous situations, like half-finished buildings or empty pits.
 The state of Georgia recognizes this fact and imposes a duty on all property owners to make sure their premises do not have any hazards that risk the safety and well-being of children.

 Under the attractive nuisance doctrine, a property owner can be found liable if a child gets hurt by a condition or object that likely attracted them.
 This doctrine applies if the child doesn’t understand the risk of harm.

 A premises liability lawyer in Douglasville can help determine if a property owner should be held liable for your child’s injury by proving these elements:

 - The law assumes that children may not be aware of the magnitude of risk or danger.